 Hello all and welcome to our blog.
 It’s been a while since I posted an update.
 Life has really been getting in the way!
-We have moved home, a completely unexpected adventure for us after spotting a house that was put up for sale that ticked all the boxes for our home plans.
-We weren’t even planning on moving home for at least another two years.
+We have moved home.
+This was a completely unexpected adventure for us after we spotted a house for sale and it ticked all the boxes for our home plans.
+Moving home wasn’t in our plan for at least another two years.
 Life certainly has a habit of taking unexpected turns.

-Near to us a farm was advertising a pick your own Pumpkin Patch for a few weeks.
+A nearby farm was advertising a pick your own Pumpkin Patch for a few weeks.
 It opened on October 18th.
-I’ve seen similar places on social media and thought it would be a lovely way to spend a few hours together.
+I thought it would be a lovely way to spend a few hours together because we’ve been so busy unpacking and sorting out the new house.
 So on Sunday we all got ourselves ready to go out.
 The weather has been atrocious for a while now, so we were expecting it to be muddy and we weren’t wrong.

 Have any of you visited a pumpkin patch this year?
 Do you decorate your house much for Halloween?